deonna/news-search/README.md

 * [x] Added an empty view to display when the articles list is empty/no articles are ound for better UX
 * [x] Added swipe to refresh for reloading article query
+* [x] Used BroadcastReceiver to monitor network connectivity
 * [ ] Added custom fonts to for better UI
 * [ ] Added splash screen